 A home equity loan can also be used to consolidate high-interest debt.
 If you are juggling payments on multiple credit cards you could reduce monthly payments (and stress) by taking out a home equity loan and paying off all your balances all at once.
 Apply for the loan to determine what interest rates are available.
 If your quoted rate is significantly lower than your credit card APR, you stand to save a lot in interest by consolidating your debt.
-Combining debt with a home equity loan may also help you at tax time since interest paid on a home equity loan may be tax deductible (consult your tax advisor to see if you qualify).

 Do you have an expensive wedding or other big expenses on the horizon?
 Take advantage of the equity you’ve built in your home by using a home equity loan to pay for these major expenses.
 Once again it’s important to do the research, but home equity interest rates may be lower than rates for credit cards, or other unsecured and secured loan options.